camarman/GTRPy/README.md

 Let us study the Schwarzschild Coordinates as an example.

+> :exclamation: For more detailed usage with examples, see `example.md`.

 ### Tensors, Tensor Types, Index Lowering and Raising

 Just click one of the tensor buttons, which will lead you to the default page of the choosen tensor.